 But this doesn't mean that the very nature of these two content types is different.
 The same piece of content can serve both audiences.

 Think about how people actually engage with your content.

-If a casual reader in the early stages of a buyer’s journey comes upon an article, they might skim it, glancing at the headers, at the bolded text, reading the sections they find relevant.
+If a casual reader in the early stages of a buyer’s journey comes upon an article focused at the top of the inbound marketing funnel, they might skim it, glancing at the headers, at the bolded text, reading the sections they find relevant.

 For someone closer to the decision stage, their approach is different.
 They’re more likely to read the text thoroughly, taking in as much as they can.